luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Basic.md

 **Usage**: Constructs a plaintext from a given hexadecimal string describing the plaintext polynomial.

-Note: The string description of the polynomial must adhere to the format returned by to_string(),which is of the form "7FFx^3 + 1x^1 + 3" and summarized by the following rules
+Note: The string description of the polynomial must adhere to the format returned by to_string(), which is of the form "7FFx^3 + 1x^1 + 3" and summarized by the following rules:

     1. Terms are listed in order of strictly decreasing exponent
     2. Coefficient values are non-negative and in hexadecimal format (upper